flowkscai/google-translate/README.md

 ```

 ## Extras
-If you liked this project, please give it a ⭐ in [**GitHub**](https://github.com/iamtraction/google-translate).
+If you liked this project, please give it a ⭐ in [**GitHub**](https://github.com/flowkscai/google-translate).

 > Credits to [matheuss](https://github.com/matheuss) for writing the original version of this library.
-I rewrote this, with improvements and without using many external libraries, as his library was not actively developed and had vulnerabilities.
+> Credits to [Sankarsan Kampa (iamtraction)](https://github.com/iamtraction) for rewrote this, with improvements and without using many external libraries, as original library was not actively developed and had vulnerabilities.